kbridson/rails-demos-and-deets-2021-test/demo-11-one-to-many-associations-part-1.md

     rails db:seed:replant
     ```

-    Alternatively, this command would also work:

-    ```bash
-    rails db:migrate:reset db:seed
-    ```

 To confirm that the data was seeded correctly, use pgAdmin to inspect the database, or use the Rails console, for example, to run `McQuestion.all` and inspect the output.